jaalto/project--linux-tmpfs-ramdisk/README.rst

 disk and dissolves any remaining mounts back to pristine state.
-While the data is in RAM, command "sync" can be used to write snapshot data back to their respective direcories while continuing serving RAM after the save is complete. (a cron task is included to do this automatically).
+While the data is in RAM, command "sync" can be used to write snapshot data back to their respective direcories while continuing serving RAM after the save is complete (a cron task is included to do this).

 There are two mount layers: ::